• Art Magazine

 Reception in pop culture

-Paik's satellite productions reached an audience of millions—"Good Morning Mr. Orwell" alone was seen by 25 million people worldwide.
-He worked with artists such as David Bowie, Lou Reed, and the Philip Glass Ensemble.
-His installation "Electronic Superhighway ," featuring 336 television sets and cultural references for every US state, anticipated the fragmented communication of today's meme culture by establishing pop cultural snippets as a distinct form of communication.
+Paik's satellite productions reached millions of viewers – "Good Morning Mr. Orwell" alone was watched by 25 million people worldwide.
+He collaborated with luminaries such as David Bowie, Lou Reed, and the Philip Glass Ensemble.
+His installation "Electronic Superhighway," featuring 336 television sets and cultural references for each US state, anticipated the fragmented communication of today's meme culture by establishing pop-cultural snippets as an independent form of communication.

 What today's artists can learn from Paik

-Paik's curious, experimental approach remains exemplary.
-Instead of using technology solely for a specific purpose, he encouraged "disassembly" and rethinking of technical possibilities.
-He understood technology as a "double-edged sword" yet used it to connect and communicate with people.
+Paik's inquisitive, experimental approach remains exemplary.
+Instead of using technology solely for a specific purpose, he encouraged the "taking apart" and rethinking of technological possibilities.
+He understood technology as a "double-edged sword" and yet used it to connect and communicate with people.

-His work is now exhibited at Tate Modern, SFMOMA, and other leading museums, where it continues to attract young audiences and inspire numerous social media posts.
+His works are now exhibited at Tate Modern, SFMOMA and other leading museums, where they continue to attract a young audience and inspire numerous social media posts.

-Anyone who wants to take an hour out of the constant and exhausting pull of the media landscape to gain a multifaceted and critical perspective from an artistic distance should definitely mark the film's release on September 11th in their calendars."
+Anyone who wants to take an hour out of the constant and exhausting pull of the media landscape, in order to gain a multifaceted and critical view of it from an artistic distance, should definitely mark the cinema release on September 11th in their calendar.”

-All information about the documentary and the German cinema release can be found on the GRANDFILM project page .
+All information about the documentary and the German theatrical release can be found on the GRANDFILM project page .

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.